joewiththeflow/SpatialSkills/README.md

 # SpatialSkills - managed by Joseph Doogan
 Code from spatial skills app created at University with accompanying documentation (minus dissertation) Single Page Application created using JQueryMobile, JQuery, JavaScript, HTML and CSS.
-Drawing Canvases are created using the HTML5 Canvas element suported by JavaScript and occasional JQuery
+Drawing Canvases are created using the HTML5 Canvas element supported by JavaScript and occasional JQuery

 # Test the app on a desktop browser